 The NUL plans on addressing some of these challenges via the “Jobs Rebuild America” initiative which will funnel $70 million dollars (public and private) into America’s cities targeting existing and emerging grassroots organizations that provide critical job training and placement for undereducated and long-term unemployed people.

 Although NUL’s focus is on closing the persistent unemployment gaps, Morial acknowledges that the fight for racial equality still requires emphases on education.
 He is “excited about the president’s proposal for the largest expansion of federal support for early child hood education.”
-According to Morial, “We need to do a lot more in urban communities to support those schools – they need more resources.”
+According to Morial, “We need to do a lot more in urban communities to support those medical assistant classes online – they need more resources.”

 TheGrio also reached out to Congressman Chaka Fattah for comments.
 He declined but directed us to a press release that details new legislation that he and Senator Kirsten Gillibrand plan on introducing.
 The Urban Jobs Act will connect “at-risk city youth with job opportunities.”
 Again, this effort targets the most critical demographic for long term unemployment, and with the summer right around the corner, the timing of this legislation suggests the now common knowledge that summertime and youth unemployment can have disastrous effects in inner city America.